Mignet/tankwar/README.md

-tankwar online
+Tankwar Online
 =========

-this is a Tank War online game based on HTML5 Canvas and Nodejs+Socket.IO
+this is a Tank War online game based on HTML5 Canvas and Nodejs+Socket.IO,wrote by pure javascript

 ## Run
 ```javascript
 node app.js
 ```
 ## Control
-> Enter to chat
+* Enter to chat
-> WSAD to move
+* WSAD to move
-> mouse left-button to shoot
+* Mouse Click to shoot